immad84/store-parts-exercise-main/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the frontend sub-directory of the store-parts, you can run:

 ### `npm install`